Pylons/pyramid/docs/glossary.rst

      maintained by Malthe Borch.
 It has several extensions, such as the ability to use bracketed (Genshi-style) ``${name}`` syntax, even within ZPT.
-It is also much faster than the reference implementations of both ZPT and Genshi.  :mod:`repoze.bfg` offers Chameleon templating out of the box in ZPT and text flavors.
+It is also much faster than the reference implementations of both ZPT and Genshi.  :mod:`pyramid` offers Chameleon templating out of the box in ZPT and text flavors.

    ZPT